gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The following functionality is needed:

-   * Controlling SCPT-AUTH negotiation so that SHA-256 algorithm is agreed on if supported, and determine if peer supports it.
+   * Controlling SCPT-AUTH negotiation so that SHA-256 algorithm is inlcuded, and determine that SHA-1 is not selected.

    * Determine when all SCTP packets that uses an SCTP-auth key or contains DTLS records associated to a particular DTLS connection